Tesada'a Bemeen: Composition

 In comparison to Elissa's preceding albums, Tesada'a Bemeen features more of a darker, dramatic and mature sound.
 The album boasts stronger vocal delivery and lyrical content as well as containing some brighter pop-oriented songs.
 Lebanese singer-songwriter Marwan Khoury contributed three songs on the album after additionally writing Elissa's 2008 single "Betmoun" from her preceding album Ayami Bik.
 Mohammed Rahim, who wrote Elissa's 2002 track "Ajmal Ihssas", wrote the tracks "Eftakart" and "W Byestehi".
 Waleed Saad, who composed "Khod Balak Alaya" (from Ayami Bik) additionally composed three tracks, including the title track.

 Lyrically, Tesada'a Bemeen predominantly speaks about love.
 However, the album is known to feature more orchestral and dramatic themes in contrast to brighter and light-hearted synth-pop and electronic-like influences such as titular track "Tesada'a Bemeen" and "Ma'ash Walakan", with the latter boasting 80's pop-like influences.
 The songs "Fi Shi Nkassar" and "Eftakart" speak of a strained relationship with an ex-lover while tracks like "W Byestehi", lead single "Aa Bali Habibi" and "Ma Ta'arafchi Lei" speak of being in a loving romantic relationship with someone.
 The track "Sallimli Aleh" introduces rich, oriental influences descending from Elissa's songs "Kermalak" and "Betmoun".
 The thirteenth and final song on the album "Masdoma" contains traditional Arabic instruments and strings with lyrics that talk about a resentful lover.

 Almost immediately after the album was released, the third track "Min Gheir Mounasba" garnered severe attention by the media, general public and fans alike due to the song containing lyrical content about domestic violence and emotional abuse.
 This had marked one of the first occasion that Elissa decided to record a track with mature content in order to raise concern and spread unprecedented awareness to Middle Eastern audiences.
 The song speaks of a female victim who attempts to escape a deceiving and abusive ex-lover who attempts to emotionally manipulate her in order for her to stay within a toxic relationship.
 Many groups praised Elissa for speaking up against domestic violence within the Arab media scene, which previously had not been done before and additionally would have been considered taboo at the time, as well as noting the two men who composed the song; Nader Abdullah and Waleed Saad.

 The eighth track "Law Feye" is a cover of the 1970s song by Aida Chalhoub, however attracted some controversy after Elissa's management team allegedly failed to gain permission from Chalhoub for including the cover on the album.
-Elissa's management noted that the cover was included in memory of Lebanese singer Salwa Al Katrib; who had passed away in March 2009.
+Elissa's management noted that the cover was included in memory of Lebanese singer Salwa Al Katrib; who had died in March 2009.
 It is rumoured that Elissa dubbed her as "[the] late Aida Chalhoub" in a television interview, for which Chalhoub claims she had not apologised to her for that remark.